 Some households may not be able to export energy to the grid.
 Your local electricity distributor will tell you shortly before or after your solar system is installed whether your system is permitted to export energy.
 If your system is permitted to export energy, look at your bill or contact your electricity retailer to find out what feed-in-tariff you receive.
 Ask them if there is a plan with a higher feed-in-tariff available, or consider switching to a retailer with a higher feed-in-tariff.

 Be sure to consider the cost of buying electricity also, as a higher feed-in-tariff may not be the best value for you if it also comes with a higher cost per kilowatt hour of electricity, or a higher daily supply charge.
-Visit the Victorian Energy Compare website to compare electricity offers based on your household’s circumstances and energy bills.
+Visit the Victorian Energy Compare website to compare electricity offers.

 For more information on the current minimum feed-in-tariff, visit the Victorian State Government website.